 Connected is another of our company values which is about working together to build an even better company.
 Community is a celebration of all the different ways we come together to do it.

 One way we have raised the bar on inclusion is with the launch of our employee network programme.
-We now have 11 employee network chapters across the Group, each one run by employees for employees and sponsored by someone on the leadership team.
-Open to anyone who wants to join, our networks include LGBT+, Pan-African and WeMind, our mental health and well-being network.
+We now have 12 employee network chapters across the Group, each one run by employees for employees and sponsored by someone on the leadership team.
+Open to anyone who wants to join, our networks include Pride, Pan-African and WeMind, our mental health and well-being network.
 You can read about them all here.

 The networks hosted several events last year, including talks on topics such as managing stress, insuring women’s futures and navigating difficult conversations.
 They not only provide employees with a forum for focused discussion but they have also led to practical initiatives such as lunchtime ‘walk and talk’ events in our London office, ‘Bring Your Child to Work ‘ day in our Colchester office and well-being lunches in the café.